Getting into Medical School

 Although GPA is important, medical school admissions committees seek students who demonstrate a balance between their academic success and other interests.

-The Association of American Medical Colleges (AAMC) publishes the average applicant GPAs and MCAT scores for US medical schools from the previous academic year.
+The Association of American Medical Colleges (AAMC) publishes the average applicant GPAs and Medical College Admission Test (MCAT) scores for US medical schools from the previous academic year.
 This information will give you a good idea of current averages.

 Whether you meet or exceed the averages reported, remember that each application involves a variety of factors, including but not limited to academic performance.
 Don't let your GPA determine whether you apply.